 Cooking Matters, Too!

 Of course, how the poultry is prepared will also make a difference in the amount of calories and fat.
 Chicken and turkey can be baked, grilled, roasted or fried; seasoned, stuffed or coated with breading.
 Baking, grilling and roasting are considered healthier options, so look for these descriptions when eating out and limit all types of fried and deep fried foods, including poultry.
-At home, keeping the skin on while cooking will help keep chicken and turkey moist and removing the skin before eating will help reduce calories and fat.
+At home, keeping the skin on while cooking will help keep chicken and turkey moist and removing the skin before eating will help reduce calories and saturated fat.

 Keep it Safe

 No matter which type of poultry you choose to buy and prepare at home, remember to handle it properly.
-Raw chicken and turkey should not be rinsed before cooking, but be sure to wash your hands with soap and warm water for at least 20 seconds before and after handling raw poultry.
+Raw chicken and turkey should not be rinsed before cooking, but be sure to wash your hands with soap and water for at least 20 seconds before and after handling raw poultry.

 Chicken and turkey that is purchased frozen should be thawed on the bottom shelf of the refrigerator.
 Use separate utensils, containers, and cutting boards for the raw and cooked foods.
-All poultry, regardless of the cooking method, should be cooked to an internal temperature of 165 degrees Fahrenheit.
+All poultry, regardless of the cooking method, should be cooked to a minimum internal temperature of 165 degrees Fahrenheit.
 A thermometer inserted into the thickest part will help determine if it's reached the appropriate temperature.